Ares: Giants

 In one archaic myth, related only in the Iliad by the goddess Dione to her daughter Aphrodite, two chthonic giants, the Aloadae, named Otus and Ephialtes, bound Ares in chains and imprisoned him in a bronze urn, where he remained for thirteen months, a lunar year.
 "And that would have been the end of Ares and his appetite for war, if the beautiful Eriboea, the young giants' stepmother, had not told Hermes what they had done," she related.
-In this, [Burkert] suspects "a festival of licence which is unleashed in the thirteenth month."
+In this, [Burkert] suspects "a festival of licence which is unleashed in the thirteenth month".
 Ares was held screaming and howling in the urn until Hermes rescued him, and Artemis tricked the Aloadae into slaying each other.

 In Nonnus's Dionysiaca, in the war between Cronus and Zeus, Ares killed an unnamed giant son of Echidna who was allied with Cronus, and described as spitting "horrible poison" and having "snaky" feet.

+In some versions of the Gigantomachy, Ares was the god who killed the giant Mimas.

 In the 2nd century AD Metamorphoses of Antoninus Liberalis, when the monstrous Typhon attacked Olympus the gods transformed into animals and fled to Egypt; Ares changed into a fish, the Lepidotus (sacred to the Egyptian war-god Anhur).
 Liberalis's koine Greek text is a "completely inartistic" epitome of Nicander's now lost Heteroeumena (2nd century BC).

 Iliad

 In Homer's Iliad, Ares has no fixed allegiance.
 He promises Athena and Hera that he will fight for the Achaeans but Aphrodite persuades him to side with the Trojans.
 During the war, Diomedes fights Hector and sees Ares fighting on the Trojans' side.
 Diomedes calls for his soldiers to withdraw.
-Zeus grants Athene permission to drive Ares from the battlefield.
+Zeus grants Athena permission to drive Ares from the battlefield.
 Encouraged by Hera and Athena, Diomedes thrusts with his spear at Ares.
 Athena drives the spear home, and all sides tremble at Ares's cries.
 Ares flees to Mount Olympus, forcing the Trojans to fall back.
 Ares overhears that his son Ascalaphus has been killed and wants to change sides again, rejoining the Achaeans for vengeance, disregarding Zeus's order that no Olympian should join the battle.
 Athena stops him.
 Later, when Zeus allows the gods to fight in the war again, Ares attacks Athena to avenge his previous injury.
 Athena overpowers him by striking him with a boulder.